founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 read it two or three more times to take it all in.
 Many thanks to Steve for putting the time and effort into a post like this.

+### Scalyr Blog: "Optimizing AngularJS: 1200ms to 35ms" (2013)
+[[55][55]] \#performance

+An interesting performance-centric blog post on the Scalyr Blog that talks about pushing AngularJS to its limits and demonstrating a &asymp;34&times; speed-up.
+It does not come without cautions, however -- the Scalyr team "broke some rules" and tapped into some of the framework's underlying abstractions (e.g., "private" properties and methods) and, as some pointed out in the comments, an alternative solution that made better use of event delegation _might_ have been even more performant and less complex.
+Despite these criticisms, the blog post represents an interesting case study, and illustrates several interesting observations about performance tuning with respect to:

+1. re-using DOM elements;
+2. deferred renderings; and
+3. optimizing `$watch` functions.

 ### Schildknecht: "A Tale of Frankenstein and Binding to Service Values in Angular.js" (2013)
 [[53][53]] \#$scope \#$watch